YogiHalagunaki/Data-Science-GenAI-Solutions/Small LM Chat Bot FastAPI/README.md

 # 🧠 Small LM Chatbot FastAPI

-This project provides a FastAPI-based interface for running Small Language Models (SLMs) like Qwen, LLaMA, and Gemma locally.
+This project provides a FastAPI-based Client-server architecture interface for running Small Language Models (SLMs) like Qwen, LLaMA, and Gemma locally.
 You can download, load, chat with, unload, and delete models using simple REST API endpoints.

 ---